IBM System/390: 9672

 Launched in 1994 first as the "Parallel Transaction Server" (alongside the 9673 "Parallel Query Server"), subsumed by the "Parallel Enterprise Server" launched later in the year, the six generations of the IBM 9672 machines transitioned IBM's mainframes fully to CMOS microprocessors, as by a strategic decision no more ES/9000 (bipolar-based except the 9221) models would be released after 1994.
 The initial generations of 9672 were slower than the largest ES/9000 sold in parallel, but the fifth and sixth generations were the most powerful and capable ESA/390 machines built by IBM.

 In the course of the generations, CPUs added more instructions and increased performance.
 The first three generations (G1 to G3) focused on low cost.
 The 4th generation was aimed at matching the performance of the last bipolar model, the 9021-9X2.
 It was decided to be accomplished by pursuing high clock frequencies.
 The G4 could reach 70% higher frequency than the G3 at silicon process parity, but it suffered a 23% IPC reduction from the G3.
 The initial G4-based models became available in June 1997, but it wasn't until the 370 MHz model RY5 (with a "Modular Cooling Unit") became available at the end of the year that a 9672 would almost match the 141 MHz model 9X2's performance.
 At 370 MHz it was the second-highest clocked microprocessor at the time, after the Alpha 21164 of DEC.
 The execution units in each G4 processor are duplicated for the purpose of error detection and correction.
 Arriving in late September 1998, the G5 more than doubled the performance over any previous IBM mainframe, and restored IBM's performance lead that had been lost to Hitachi's Skyline mainframes in 1995.
-The G5 operated at up to 500MHz, again second only to the DEC Alphas into early 1999.
+The G5 operated at up to 500 MHz, again second only to the DEC Alphas into early 1999.
 The G5 also added support for the IEEE 754 floating-point formats.
 The thousandth G5 system shipped less than 100 days after the manufacturing began; the greatest ramping of production in S/390's history.
-In late May 1999 the G6 arrived featuring copper interconnects, raising the frequency to 637MHz, higher than the fastest DEC machines at the time.
+In late May 1999 the G6 arrived featuring copper interconnects, raising the frequency to 637 MHz, higher than the fastest DEC machines at the time.

+First Linux distributions were supported on G5, Multiprise 3000, and G6.